vivekchandrabs/django-github-s3/README.md

 ## Thanks To:

-* [Vidyadhar Sharma](https://github.com/justvidyadhar) for guiding me through out this project.
+* [Vidyadhar Sharma](https://github.com/justvidyadhar) for guiding me throughout this project.
 * [Speckbit Exploratories](https://www.speckbit.com) for giving me this opportunity.